 There is a quite a bit of research showing the many benefits of EWOT to decrease inflammation, improve immune system performance, fight cancer, reduce aging, increase energy, improve cognition, and enhance athletic performance.
 And there are good reasons to believe it can help with chronic infections and persistent symptom clusters similar to COVID - such as Lyme and Bartonella.
 However, there has not been much shared regarding how EWOT can help people suffering with long COVID symptoms.

 Given that the most persist symptoms of fatigue and post-exertional malaise (feeling terrible after physical exertion), and also given that 43% of recovered COVID patients had oxygen desaturation during a 6-minute walking test and 32% experience shortness of breath, there are many reasons to get excited about using EWOT to help overcome these symptoms and return to a higher quality of life.

-Yet, EWOT is synergistic in that the benefits of oxygen and exercise combined are more powerful than the sum of each treatment alone.
-The exercise increases the pulse and breathing rates, shuttling more blood through the body and at the same time it relaxes the blood vessels to allow increased blood and oxygen flow in order to increase energy production for the cells.
-The high-concentration of oxygen super-saturates the blood and improves exercise tolerance, allowing people to increase their ability to extract benefits from the exercise without out post-exercise malaise that is common in people experiencing long COIVD.
+With EWOT, the exercise increases the pulse and breathing rates, shuttling more blood through the body.
+It also relaxes the blood vessels to allow increased blood and oxygen flow and increases energy production for the cells.
+The high-concentration of oxygen super-saturates the blood and increases exercise tolerance.
+This allows people to increase their ability to really benefit from the exercise.
+All without the post-exercise malaise that is common in people experiencing long COIVD!